princeton-nlp/OptiPrompt/README.md

 # OptiPrompt

-This is the implementation of the paper [Factual Probing Is [MASK]: Learning vs. Learning to Recall]().
+This is the implementation of the paper [Factual Probing Is [MASK]: Learning vs. Learning to Recall](https://arxiv.org/pdf/2104.05240.pdf).

 Code is coming soon.